 Brian Menell is a British/South African businessman with more than 25 years’ experience investing and developing natural resources projects in mining, diamonds trading, precious metals, energy infrastructure, agriculture, wine production and motor racing.

 Brian is the Principal of the Kemet Group.
-He currently serves as the Chairman and CEO of TechMet Ltd, the Chairman of Brazilian Nickel and sits on the boards of TINCO Investments Ltd, Li-Cycle Corp. and U.S. Vanadium.
+He currently serves as the Chairman and CEO of TechMet Ltd, and sits on the boards of a number of TechMet’s investee companies, including Trinity Metals, US Vanadium, Brazilian Nickel and TechMet-Mercuria.

 Family and Education

 Born in 1965 in South Africa, Brian is part of the Menell family, which founded one of South Africa’s most successful mining and industrial conglomerates, the Anglovaal Group.

 Brian was educated in the UK and later graduated in Political Science & Economics from the University of Pennsylvania, USA.

 Brian currently resides in the UK with his wife and two sons.